 Have you ever looked at your dog while he lays there, panting like he just ran a marathon, when really he's just been lounging around the house all day?
-And you found yourself spiraling into a question hole about dog respiration, and things like whether the top dog swimmers know to hold their breath underwater?
+Dogs pant for a number of reasons — usually to regulate their body temperature, but sometimes because of pain or illness.

-Since we know that dogs are capable of holding their breath, it's not a huge leap to think that they could control it.
-However, this theory is, unfortunately almost impossible to test scientifically.
-This is because there isn't really a way to get animals to, you know, hold their breath on cue.
-For this reason, studies on the subject don't really exist, so we don't have a definitive answer (yet?).
+Since we know that dogs are capable of holding their breath, it's not a huge leap to suggest that they can control it.
+However, this theory is, unfortunately, almost impossible to test scientifically.
+There isn't anyway to get animals to hold their breath on cue.
+For this reason, studies on the subject don't exist, so we don't have a definitive answer.

-Here's how the mammalian diving response works: When the face is exposed to cold (you know, like by most water that you might fall into) three major changes in the body are triggered that allow the body to tolerate a lower level of oxygen.
-Those three changes are:
+Here's how the mammalian diving response works: When the face is exposed to cold, including cold water, three major changes in the body are triggered that allow the body to tolerate a lower level of oxygen:

-- Peripheral vasoconstriction: This one is a narrowing of blood vessels that reduces the blood flow to your (or, again, your dog's) limbs and conserves oxygen for the parts of the body that need it most, like the brain and the heart.
+- Peripheral vasoconstriction: This is a narrowing of blood vessels that reduces the blood flow to limbs and conserves oxygen for the parts of the body that need it most, such as the brain and the heart.

-- Blood shift: This one has to do with how the body handles the increased pressure of a deep dive, which is, frankly, not that relevant to dogs (but I would love to meet the deep diving dog who could prove me wrong).
+- Blood shift: This is how the body handles the increased pressure of a deep dive, not likely relevant to dogs.

 Because of the mammalian diving response, a dog (like other mammals) won't breathe underwater.
-The mammalian diving response is pretty amazing in that it overrides basic reflexes.
+The mammalian diving response overrides basic reflexes.
 However, does this mean that dogs know how to hold their breath underwater?
-It's probably not accurate to say that it's the same thing.
-Again, the subject isn't widely studied because of logistical considerations, so it's tough to come to a definitive answer.
+Not likely, though it's difficult to conclusively study.
+Likely, for dogs underwater, not breathing is as natural as breathing is for dogs above water.

-There have been studies that show that dogs experience apnea (they stop breathing—but not in like, a dead way) when they inhale smoke.
-So, if your dog were in a fire and surrounded by smoke, he would stop breathing in, at least momentarily.
+There are older studies that show that dogs experience apnea (they stop breathing) when they inhale smoke.
+So, if your dog were in a fire and surrounded by smoke, he would stop inhaling, at least momentarily.
 Unfortunately, the same study found that the pause in breathing was followed by hyperventilation — which would be very bad in a smoke-filled room.